Originally posted by Conor Neville in 2015.

 Back in the early 1980s, before the Soviet Union and the Balkans split up into many tiny pieces, there were very few minnows in international football.

-Ireland's qualification group reflected this.
+Ireland's qualification group for the 1982 World Cup reflected this.
 The phrase 'Group of Death' doesn't come close to doing justice to its perilousness and difficulty.

-The Belgians were, like they are now, a promising side expected to feature prominently in major tournaments over the next decade (a premonition which turned out to be largely accurate).
+The Belgians were a promising side expected to feature prominently in major tournaments over the next decade (a premonition which turned out to be largely accurate).

 Cyprus made up the numbers.